Skip to main content

 English draughts - Wikipedia

-Chess is a game I wish I dedicated more time to learning beyond the rudiments of movement which I learned from the free version of chess pro on my first desktop computer.
-On the other hand, I spent some time playing draughts aka checkers with my friends after exams in secondary school.
+I wish dedicated more time to learning chess beyond the rudiments of movement, which I learned from the free version of Chess Pro on my first desktop computer.
+On the other hand, I spent some time playing draughts, aka checkers, with my friends after exams in secondary school.

 Seun (who we popularly called Àgbè) was the best player in school and would beat us in rounds.
 Haha 😂.
 One of those afternoons, it felt like I was going to win, I had 2 kings and a 2 other tiles while he had 3 tiles and a king.
 For a moment, I excitedly boasted about winning and reveled in the idea of winning him for the first time.
 Guess what?
 I lost 😡.